suomipelit/skijump3-sdl/README.md

 Huge thanks for original author Ville Könönen for open-sourcing this absolute classic gem from the good old DOS days.

+**Note:** Please note that hill records from open sourced version are not accepted in any of the hiscore lists.
+You need to play original closed DOS version to qualify.

 ## Build

 Currently only DOS build is supported.